-1999-Pub.
-L. 106-113 substituted "notify the Director" for "notify the Commissioner of Patents and Trademarks" and "Director shall confirm" for "Commissioner shall confirm".
+$1999\mathrm{-Pub}.$ L. $106\mathrm{-}113$ substituted "notify the Director" for "notify the Commissioner of Patents and

+Trademarks" and "Director shall confirm" for "Commissioner shall confirm".

 Amendment by Pub.
 L. 106-113 effective 4 months after Nov.
-29, 1999, see section 1000(a)(9) [title IV, §4731] of Pub.
-L. 106-113, set out as a note under section 1 of this title.
+29, 1999, see section 1000(a)(9) [title IV, § 4731] of Pub.
+L. 106-113, set out as a note under section 1 of this title

-§156.
+§ 156.
 Extension of patent term

-(a) The term of a patent which claims a product, a method of using a product, or a method of manufacturing a product shall be extended in accordance with this section from the original expiration date of the patent, which shall include any patent term adjustment granted under section 154(b), if-

-(1) the term of the patent has not expired before an application is submitted under subsection (d)(1) for its extension;

-(2) the term of the patent has never been extended under subsection (e)(1) of this section;

-(3) an application for extension is submitted by the owner of record of the patent or its agent and in accordance with the requirements of paragraphs (1) through (4) of subsection (d);

-(4) the product has been subject to a regulatory review period before its commercial marketing or use;

-(5)(A) except as provided in subparagraph (B) or (C), the permission for the commercial marketing or use of the product after such regulatory review period is the first permitted commercial marketing or use of the product under the provision of law under which such regulatory review period occurred;

-(B) in the case of a patent which claims a method of manufacturing the product which primarily uses recombinant DNA technology in the manufacture of the product, the permission for the commercial marketing or use of the product after such regulatory review period is the first permitted commercial marketing or use of a product manufactured under the process claimed in the patent; or

-(C) for purposes of subparagraph (A), in the case of a patent which-

-(i) claims a new animal drug or a veterinary biological product which (I) is not covered by the claims in any other patent which has been extended, and (II) has received permission for the commercial marketing or use in non-food-producing animals and in food-producing animals, and the permission for the commercial marketing or use of the drug or product after the regulatory review period for use in food-producing animals is the first permitted commercial marketing or use of the drug or product for administration to a food-producing animal.
+- (a) The term of a patent which claims a product, a method of using a product, or a method of manufacturing a product shall be extended in accordance with this section from the original expiration date of the patent, which shall include any patent term adjustment granted under section 154(b), if- - (1) the term of the patent has not expired before an application is submitted under subsection (d)(1) for its extension; - (2) the term of the patent has never been extended under subsection (e)(1) of this section; - (3) an application for extension is submitted by the owner of record of the patent or its agent and in accordance with the requirements of paragraphs (1) through (4) of subsection (d); - (4) the product has been subject to a regulatory review period before its commercial marketing or use; - (5)(A) except as provided in subparagraph (B) or (C), the permission for the commercial marketing or use of the product after such regulatory review period is the first permitted commercial marketing or use of the product under the provision of law under which such regulatory review period occurred; - (B) in the case of a patent which claims a method of manufacturing the product which primarily uses recombinant DNA technology in the manufacture of the product, the permission for the commercial marketing or use of the product after such regulatory review period is the first permitted commercial marketing or use of a product manufactured under the process claimed in the patent; or - (C) for purposes of subparagraph (A), in the case of a patent which- - (i) claims a new animal drug or a veterinary biological product which (I) is not covered by the claims in any other patent which has been extended, and (II) has received permission for the commercial marketing or use in non-food-producing animals and in food-producing animals, and - (ii) was not extended on the basis of the regulatory review period for use in non-food-producing animals, the permission for the commercial marketing or use of the drug or product after the regulatory review period for use in food-producing animals is the first permitted commercial marketing or use of the drug or product for administration to a food-producing animal.

-(ii) was not extended on the basis of the regulatory review period for use in non-foodproducing animals,